-We are subject to corporate taxation in the United States and the United Kingdom.
+We are subject to corporate taxation in the United States and corporation tax in the UK.
 Due to the nature of our business, we have generated losses since inception and have therefore not paid UK corporation tax.
-As a company that carries out extensive research and development activities, we seek to benefit from one of two UK R&D tax credit cash rebate regimes: Small and Medium Enterprise, or SME, Program and the Research and Development Expenditure Credit, or RDEC, Program.
+As a company that carries out extensive R&D activities, we seek to benefit from one of two UK R&D tax credit cash rebate regimes: the SME, Program or the RDEC Program.
 Qualifying expenditures largely comprise employment costs for research staff, consumables and certain internal overhead costs incurred as part of research projects for which we do not receive income.